ScottLogic/Technology-Carbon-Standard/pages/information/estate.md

 In both cases proxies like spend, system utilisation can be used instead or number of requests to a service by each team.
 AWS tags, for example will be available on the cost explorer function even if not on carbon reporting.

+{% include linkedHeading.html heading="SaaS" level=2 %}
+An organisation may use a variety of SaaS products from development and productivity tools such as Github and cloud JIRA through to business tools like Salesforce and payment services such as Stripe and Adyen.

+Some organisations will have a central procurement team who manage a list of all the suppliers but it may be more distributed and so the first task in understanding SaaS emissions is to go to all the business teams such as the Platform tam, the various Business Applications divisions and Employee Enabling teams and find out all the SaaS products being used.
+It is likely that each will differ in the carbon reporting they provide and some will give Scope 2 only, some Scope 3 as well and some will provide no information and therefore each must be handled separately, in a bespoke way.
+It makes sense to focus on those products doing the most work which could be handling a lot of end user requests or doing very complex workflows or storing a lot of data as these will have the highest carbon impact.
+Approximations will be needed where no data is provided by the vendor.

+{% include linkedHeading.html heading="Reducing Emissions" level=3 %}
+There's a limited amount that can be done with a SaaS product but there are still some options:
+ * store less data with them
+ * use APIs more efficiently
+ * pick a different provider

+All require an understanding of the teams using the SaaS product which may be one team or multiple.
+Where there's multiple and carbon reports from the SaaS provider are at account not team level then attribution may be done on a metric like number of requests to understand where to focus effort.

+In mapping out all SaaS products it's important to know the possibility to change and record this - if there is a contract renewal or tender process in 6 months time there is a lot more potential for change than where the contract is locked in for the next 5 years.
+Capacity and effort to change may also be recorded.

 {% include linkedHeading.html heading="Internal user devices" level=2 %}